 Did you know that sake was born in Nara?
-400 years ago, sake used to be brewed in temples by the Monks, and Nara is the place where they succeeded in preventing sake from spoiling !
+400 years ago, sake used to be brewed in temples by the Monks, and Nara is the place where they succeeded in preventing sake from spoiling!

-After tasting so much sake, I recommend to fill your belly with a solid tasty meal at one of the Michelin star restaurants, famous for using traditional farming products.
+After tasting so much sake, I recommend filling your belly with a solid tasty meal at one of the Michelin star restaurants, famous for using traditional farming products.
 As a dessert, Nara is known for the famous “Asuka Ruby”, huge and wonderfully sweet strawberries.
 You can actually pick your own strawberries directly at a farm!

 If reading this awoke your curiosity about Nara, the city also offers many other activities such as World Heritage Bicycle Tours, ice trekking and Sumo Wrestling.
-For more information, or just for buying traditional Nara sake, crafts, tea and sweets, just make a stop at the Nara Mahoroba-kan, the official Nara regional specialty shop, at Nihonbashi.
+For more information, or just for buying traditional Nara sake, crafts, tea, and sweets, just make a stop at the Nara Mahoroba-kan, the official Nara regional specialty shop, at Nihonbashi.
 You can also consult Nara official Tourism website here.